Railroad Terms

 To switch a car behind the engine onto an adjacent track when the engine can't run around the car.
 Requires two trainmen, one to pull the pin on the car to be dropped and the other to throw the switch after the engine has passed to let the car run onto the parallel track.

-Elephant Ears
+Elephant ears

 Metal side plates used on some large steam locomotives to lift the smoke above the train at speed.

-Elephant Style
+Elephant style

 Joining several single-cockpit locomotives (e.g., F's) so that all cockpits look in one direction (like elephants in a circus).